Cyclic Sieving and Plethysm Coefficients: Crystal Structure on Tableaux

-With \textit{jeu de taquin} at his disposal, Sch\"utzenberger \cite{Schutz} introduced an action on standard Young tableaux called promotion.
-Later generalized to the setting of semistandard tableaux by Shimozono \cite{Shimozono}, promotion for the purposes of this article is a cyclic action that can be thought of as first turning the $1$'s in a tableau into $2$'s, the $2$'s into $3$'s, etc., and the $s$'s into $1$'s, followed by rearranging the entries via \textit{jeu de taquin} so that the result remains a valid tableau.
-Because promotion is derived from \textit{jeu de taquin}, it should be no surprise that it inherits compatibility with the raising and lowering crystal operators.
+\textit{Jeu-de-taquin} promotion, generalized to our setting by Shimozono \cite{Shimozono}, may be thought of as first turning the $1$'s in a tableau into $2$'s, the $2$'s into $3$'s, etc., and the $s$'s into $1$'s, followed by rearranging the entries via \textit{jeu de taquin} so that the result remains a valid tableau.

-\begin{df} Let $\kappa$ be a partition with $s$ parts, and let $T$ be a semistandard tableau of shape $\kappa$.
-The result of \textit{jeu-de-taquin demotion} on $T$ is determined via the following steps.